steemit/devportal-tutorials-js/tutorials/14_reblogging_post/README.md

 # Reblogging Post

-_By the end of this tutorial you should know how to reblog (resteem) a blog from steemit_
+_By the end of this tutorial you should know how to reblog (resteem) a blog from steem_

 This tutorial will show the method of obtaining the relevant inputs for the reblog process followed by broadcasting the info to the steem blockchain using a `demo` account on the `production server`.